17 Things to Do in Barcelona in Spring

 Weather in Spring in Barcelona

 It's pleasantly warm in spring in Barcelona.
 Average temperatures range from 15°C to 22°C (59°F to 72°F), so it's not too hot nor too cold.
-March and April can still have occasional rain showers, but by May, the days are mostly sunny and clear.
+March and April can still have occasional rain showers, May is typically dry with less than 50mm of rainfall.

 With these temperatures, you can comfortably go for outdoor activities such as beach visits, walking tours, and dining at open-air restaurants.